abshierjoel/tiny_maps/README.md

 ### Credits

+TinyMaps is continuation of the [ShorterMaps](https://github.com/meyercm/shorter_maps) which has become unmaintained and I have not been able to make contact with the maintainer.

-ShorterMaps adds additional features to the original project, `ShortMaps`, located [here][original-repo].
+ShorterMaps added additional features to the original project, `ShortMaps`, located [here][original-repo].
 The reasons for the divergence are summarized [here][divergent-opinion-issue].